hannakozak/food-order-app/README.md

-## Event Planner App
+## Food order app

-An event planner application built with React and Firebase
+A food order application built with React and the Firebase Realtime Database.

 ## Demo